thafeezz/MTCdocs/frontend/content/docs/lib/classes/EECS/491/notes.md

   - the system?
     - this makes more sense, but how tf we do that?
     - we have a few kinds of replication schemes
-      - primary/backup replication, with $n$ backups
+      - primary/backup replication, with {%math%} n {%/math%} backups
       - consensus protocols
         - we focus on the paxos family of distributed consensus protocols

-overall, to goal is to make sure we can keep our $n$ machines across the world in sync
+overall, to goal is to make sure we can keep our {%math%} n {%/math%} machines across the world in sync

 - while allowing concurrent requests
 - while knowing machines can fail at any time